vulppi-dev/IntREST/README.md

 - `cookies`: The object of cookies of the request.
 Using `cookie` API.
 - `custom`: The object of custom properties of the request.
 You can use this for share data between middlewares and route handlers.

-### ResponseMessage
+### IntResponse

-The `ResponseMessage` interface is the output interface of IntREST.
+The `IntResponse` interface is the output interface of IntREST.
 It contains all the information about the response.

 #### Properties